-I am Assistant Professor for the History and Theory of the Digital Humanities at the University of California, Santa Barbara.
+I am Assistant Professor for the History and Theory of the Digital Humanities and Director of the Center for the Humanities and Machine Learning at the University of California, Santa Barbara.
 My research and teaching focuses on the epistemology, aesthetics, and politics of artificial intelligence: I study how machine learning models represent culture and what is at stake when they do.
 You can find a list of my publications here, or you can email me to get in touch.

 Ippolito Caffi, Eclisse di sole alle Fondamenta Nove (1842)